taskcluster/rust-hawk/README.md

     * nonce validation (via callback)
     * content hash validation

+* Testing
+  * req with/without hash against header with/without hash

 * Client
   * experiment with adding an Authorizable trait and imlementing it for RequestBuilders, so `client.get().....authorizeHawk(..).send()`
   * adjust for clock skew